First Move Wins

 Åke filed Ekster’s words as something to circle back to later, stuck on the first few things he said. “‘But your family name—” he started, cut off by Ekster’s frustrated hand movements.

 Åke beheld the other man with apprehension.
+There was nothing but fired up determination behind those frosty eyes.
 He felt like they’d had another version of this same conversation before, or perhaps he’d had it with Ekster’s lawyer.
 Indeed, after he’d involved Frog the first time around.
 Back then, his main concern had been Ekster’s lack of transparency about his personal identity.
 He thought they’d buried the hatch simply by settling their differences, but looking back, he recognized Ekster’s reluctance to cut him off in the first place, despite having threatened to do so on multiple occasions.

 After going through those past events in his head, he felt too embarrassed to speak.
 Ekster was so onto him.
 He was more onto him than Åke was onto himself.